Last Updated 03/08/2020 at 14:00

-This document is updated once weekly on Thursdays.
-What has changed since last week?
+This document is updated on an ad-hoc basis.
+What has changed since the last update?

 What is isolation, and what is social distancing?

 |How Long For?
 Until further guidance is released by Host-Nation and UK governments and public health bodies.|| |

 Please note: UK guidance is currently to isolate for 10 days; German guidance is 7 days.
 If you are isolating for any reason, contact the medical centre for further advice.

 You are advised that you are a contact of a confirmed COVID-19 case: